pablolucio97/Study_Content/languages_frameworks_services/services/google/sending_data_to_google_sheets_api_using_app_scripts.md

-# Sending  data to Google sheets API
+# Sending data to Google sheets API using App Scripts

- Sending data to Google sheets API is useful to collect data from forms and storage on your own Google sheets.
+ Sending data to Google sheets API using App Scripts is useful to collect data from forms and storage on your own Google sheets.

 1. Create your sheet on your Google Drive And create a column true story your data you desire to store.
 The column name must match with the date that you are collecting for you form.
 2. Open your spreadsheet and click on `extensions` and click on `App scripts`.